davidedc/Basic-JIRA-And-Wiki-automation-with-Python-And-Mechanize/readme.md

+## Summary
+Some quick and dirty automation involving JIRA and wiki (Confluence wiki), for example creating a dependency report from JIRA and sticking it in a wiki page.

+## More info
 If one wants to export data from JIRA, the best way is get database exports from the backend.

-It might be occasionally needed to do basic automation for which there is no API or way to tweak the back-end, by accessing directly the web UI interface.
-Also this might be handy for some quick automation hacks.
+That said, it might be occasionally needed to do basic automation for which there is no API.
+In that case it might be OK to access features directly via the web UI interface.
+Also this tecnique might be handy for some quick automation hacks.

 (Note that there is always a risk to automatically perform unintended operations, so use your best judgement!